Washburn High School: Theater

-Washburn offers Blackbox theater classes, which give performances of student-created works, and after-school productions that are open to all students.
-Washburn productions typically include a musical in the fall, a larger Spotlight production in the winter, and a straight play or musical in the spring.
-Washburn also participates in the MSHSL One-Act Play competition.
+Washburn offers Blackbox theater classes, which give performances of student-created works and after-school productions that are open to all students.
+Blackbox students perform twice a year at the Rarig Theater on the UMN campus as part of a long-standing partnership.

+Washburn after-school theater productions typically include a play or musical in the fall, a larger Spotlight production in the spring, and participates in the MSHSL One-Act Play competition in the winter.
-Clubs

-Washburn students have a variety of opportunities to participate in extracurricular activities, which take place before and after school.
-Notable organizations include Model UN, ACE (Architecture-Construction-Engineering), Amnesty International, Art Club, Book Club, College Club, Community Service Club, Dare 2 Be Real, Debate, Feminism Club, Green Team, The Grist newspaper, GSA, Knitting Club, Math Team, Mountain Biking Team, National Honor Society (NHS), Native Club, the Odyssey magazine, Otaku Club, Philosophy Club, FIRST Robotics Team, Marine Scuba Club, Silver Ribbon Club, Student Council, Teen Council, TRiO Educational Talent Search, and Urban Farm.

 Fresh start

 In March 2008, the Minneapolis Board of Education announced that Washburn would be one of two high schools in the Minneapolis Public Schools Fresh Start program.
 Along with Edison High School, Washburn hired new teachers and staff and examined its curriculum.
 These changes were part of a nine-point plan by the Minneapolis school board to alleviate budget problems and prepare 80% of graduates for college.
-Principal Carol Markham-Cousins returned to lead the school, with the rest of the teaching staff required to apply for rehire or as new to the building.
+Principal Carol Markham-Cousins returned to lead the school, with the rest of the teaching staff required to apply for rehire.

 On May 14, 2008, Markham-Cousins sent letters to students and family members explaining the reasons for the Fresh Start.
 She cited graduation rates and college preparation as two reasons.
 The same day, students staged a walk-out in protest of the program.
-Student drew with chalk on the sidewalk in front of the school in support of the teachers.
+Students drew with chalk on the sidewalk in front of the school in support of the teachers.

-Additional changes that came to Washburn in 2008-09 included an increase in the number of art classes and the introduction of the International Baccalaureate program.
+About 30% of the faculty was retained, with the rest of the positions filled by new staff.
+In the years following, the school grew from under 1000 students in 2007 to almost 1700 in 2019.